|

 • Olive Oil, S&P – These ingredients are used to roast the squash in the oven.
 You can also add a sweetener, like honey or pure maple syrup, for added sweetness.

 • Quinoa – I like to use either regular or tri-color quinoa for this recipe.
 This super-food is high in protein and fiber, and will keep you feeling full for hours!
-It took me awhile to acquire a taste for the texture, but I’ve learned to love it and can’t get enough now.
+It took me a while to acquire a taste for the texture, but I’ve learned to love it and can’t get enough now.

 • Chicken Broth – Use a lower sodium version to control the salt.
 I’m a fan of cooking all rice and quinoa in chicken broth because it’s a huge flavor booster.

-• Onion – Green onions for the win!
+• Green Onion – Green onions for the win!
 However, if red onions are more your thing, feel free to use them instead.

-• Craisins – I’m a fan of lower sugar dried cranberries, if you can find them in your store.
+• Craisins – I’m a fan of lower-sugar dried cranberries if you can find them in your store.

 • Almonds – Use shaved or slivered almonds, and toast them for maximum flavor!
 Store these nuts in the freezer if you’re buying in bulk.